Date of birth – 3 January 1989 Hillingdon, Middlesex

 Nottinghamshire First-Class Debut – 3 September 2008 v Somerset (Trent Bridge)

 Alex Hales has delighted cricket crowds for over a decade with his powerful hitting and clean ball-striking.

 The former MCC Young Cricketer had a meteoric rise through the ranks, after making his Nottinghamshire debut in 2008.

 England call-ups came, with maiden T20 appearances in 2011 and a first ODI appearance in 2014.

 Hales also played in 11 Tests between a Durban debut against South Africa on Boxing Day 2015 and a home series against Pakistan the following summer, scoring five half-centuries, with a best of 94.

-Hales also remains the only England player to score a T20 century, hitting an unbeaten 116 against Sri Lanka in 2014.
+Hales was the first England player to score a T20 century, hitting an unbeaten 116 against Sri Lanka in 2014.

 Hales has since signed a white-ball only contract with the county and has shown his limited-overs expertise in 2019, hitting 400 runs as the Outlaws made the Vitality Blast semi-finals.